karolina-bartek/wedding/README.md

 ## Release

-`rm -rf public && hugo --minify -D`
+`hugo --minify -D`

+This will generate code to `public/` directory which is the root of `karolina-bartek.github.io` repository.

 ## Development